-Step 1 - Reminder (quickly & quietly)- early intervention to explain to the child why their behaviour choices are unexpected try to understand what the child is trying to communicate Step 2 - Warning - explaining to the child there will need to be a positive intervention if their unexpected behaviours continue
+Step 1 - Reminder - early intervention to explain to the child why their behaviour choices are not ok.
+Take up time.
+Try to understand what the child is trying to communicate

+Step 2 - Second Reminder - explaining to the child clearly what needs to happen and what will happen if they continue

-Step 3 - Intervention (positive with class adult) - move places in class, time in a quiet space in the classroom for reflection, restorative conversation to support
+Step 3 - Positive adult intervention - move places in class, time in a quiet space in the classroom for reflection, supportive conversation to support